mantlenetworkio/mantle-tutorial/sdk-view-tx/README.md

 # View transactions between layers

-This tutorial teaches you how to use [the Optimism SDK](https://sdk.optimism.io/) to view the transactions passed between L1 (Ethereum) and L2 (Optimism) by an address.
+This tutorial teaches you how to use the Mantlenetworkio SDK to view the transactions passed between L1 and L2 by an address.

 ## Prerequisites

 [The node script](./index.js) makes these assumptions:

 1. You have [Node.js](https://nodejs.org/en/) running on your computer, as well as [yarn](https://classic.yarnpkg.com/lang/en/).
-1. Access to L1 (Ethereum mainnet) and L2 (Optimism) providers.
+1. Access to L1 and L2 providers.

 ## Running the script